piyushknoldus/flink-kafka-kubernetes-example/deployment.md

 `kubectl get po -n flink`

-### Create Flink cluster and submit job
+### Install Flink Job cluster
-`kubectl apply -f charts/flink-job-cluster/flink-kafka-kube.yaml -n flink`
+`helm install --name flink-kafka-job-cluster charts/flink-job-cluster -n flink`

 Apply watch to see the pods related to flink cluster as they will be terminated once the job is completed.